kids-first/kf-developer-handbook/docs/development/feature_lifecycle.rst

 =============

-At this stage, the new feature will be in the `master` branch of the codebase and should have been deployed into the QA enviornment, making it available internally.
+At this stage, the new feature will be in the `master` branch of the codebase and should have been deployed into the QA environment, making it available internally.
 This provides time to discover any extraneous bugs or integration issues before it is released.